rlancaste/Astro-Dev/README.md

 git clone https://github.com/rlancaste/KStars-INDI-Mac-Dev.git
 ```
 6. Edit the script [build-env.sh](scripts/build-env.sh) to make sure all the variables are correct for your system, most important: the QT path.
-7. Drag [setup.sh](scripts/setup.sh) to the OS X Terminal and run the script.
+7. Drag [setup.sh](scripts/setup.sh) to the OS X Terminal or just copy and paste the following into Terminal and run the script.
 ```
 ~/Projects/KStars-INDI-Mac-Dev/scripts/setup.sh
 ```